-J. Andreas Bærentzen, January 2019
+J. Andreas Bærentzen, January 2018 (revised February 2021)

-This Jupyter Notebook is an introduction to the PyGEL Python library for geometry processing.
-PyGEL provides Python bindings for a subset of the C++ based GEL library.
+The PyGEL Python library for geometry processing provides Python3 bindings for a subset of the features of the C++ based GEL library.

 This text provides a brief introduction to PyGEL.
 If you are planning to use PyGEL, please also cast a glance at the PyGEL Reference Documentation.
 All features of the API are concisely described in the reference.

 > pip install PyGEL3D

 The scope of PyGEL is a little narrower than the scope of GEL.
 For instance, PyGEL does not contain voxel grids or a vector matrix library for 2,3, and 4D vectors and matrices.
 To a large extent this is because C++ libraries often work best if they have few dependencies whereas this appears to be a bit less of a concern with Python where most of the packages we need can be installed with ease using e.g. pip.
 If you happen to have a strong interest in some of the choices that led to how PyGEL was developed, the process is documented here

 Perhaps, the pivotal feature of GEL, and by extension PyGEL, can be said to be HMesh - the polygonal mesh representation.
 HMesh is halfedge based.
 Originally, the halfedge representation was chosen since it is more efficient than the older winged edge representation while also making connectivity information readily available.
 Furthermore, the halfedge representation makes it trivial to support polygons with arbitrary numbers of edges.
 From an implementation point of view, many operations are probably harder to implement than for simpler mesh representations, but at this point, the GEL code base seems fairly robust while offering a rich set of mesh manipulation operations.